 Best Time to Put Up Birdhouses

-Birders who want to offer birdhouses only to a specific type of bird, such as bluebirds, can learn when the best time to put up bird houses for that species may be.
+Birders who want to offer birdhouses only to a specific type of bird, such as bluebirds or purple martins, can learn when the best time to put up houses for that species may be.
 If the birds have been visiting your yard for several years, note when they first arrive each spring and put up the birdhouses just a week or two before their expected appearance.
 This will minimize the risk of other birds taking over the houses while still providing shelter for the birds you want to see.
-If you haven't seen the birds in your yard before, contact local birding groups to learn when they generally arrive in the region so you can be ready for their arrival and nesting needs.
+If you haven't seen the birds in your yard before, contact local birding groups to learn when those birds generally arrive in the region so you can be ready for their nesting needs.

 If you miss putting up birdhouses as early as possible, there is still time to attract nesting birds.
 Many bird species lay more than one brood each year and they often investigate different nest sites each time, so a late birdhouse may be perfect for a second or even a third brood.
 Similarly, many birds will restart their nesting efforts if poor weather, predators, or brood parasites destroy a first nest.
 A birdhouse that may not have been available earlier can be the perfect option for renewing a nest.